mazrean/formstream/README.md

 file description
 --boundary--
 ```
-NextPart` can only process in order from the beginning, so in such cases, the data must be saved once to disk or memory.

-In summary, the multipart format can be processed efficiently and safely as follows
-- When the data necessary to process a Part is available, perform Stream processing as in the `(*Reader).NextPart` method.
-- If data necessary to process a Part is not available, write it to disk or memory and process it when it is available, as in the `(*Reader).ReadForm` method.
+With `NextPart`, processing is strictly sequential.
+If later parts (e.g., 'description') contain information required to process earlier parts (e.g., a large file), the data must be temporarily stored on disk or in memory.

+### Efficient Processing Strategies
+The most efficient strategies for handling multipart data include:
+- Stream processing with `(*Reader).NextPart` when the necessary data for a part is readily available.
+- Temporarily storing data on disk or in memory, then processing it as needed with `(*Reader).ReadForm` when required data for a part is initially unavailable.

+### Advantages of FormStream
-FormStream achieves this behavior faster than the `(*Reader).ReadForm` method, and unlike the `(*Reader).NextPart` method, it can process arbitrary multipart data.
+FormStream optimizes this workflow.
+It is faster than the `(*Reader).ReadForm` method and more flexible than `(*Reader).NextPart`, as it can process multipart data in any sequence.
+This versatility makes FormStream an ideal solution for various multipart data handling scenarios.